Parv3sh/nimo-app/README.md

 - `__tests__` - Unit tests for the application code.
 - `template.yaml` - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions, an API Gateway API, Simple Email Service and Amazon DynamoDB tables.
+The application uses several AWS resources, including Lambda functions, an API Gateway API, SSM Parameter Store, Simple Email Service and Amazon DynamoDB tables.
 These resources are defined in the `template.yaml` file in this project.

 ## Deploy the sample application